 Touring Advice for EPCOT

 Unlike our experiences with crowds at the other three Disney theme parks, EPCOT seems to get busier in the late afternoon and evening.
 EPCOT is also the park that stays open the latest.
 So we suggest hopping on rides in Future World earlier in the day.
 Afternoon showers may shut down and cause further delays for Test Track, so it's best to get that ride done early.

 That said, with all of the construction in Future World, it's not easy to get from Future World East to Future World West (or vice versa).
 So you may want to start on one side of Future World, go around World Showcase and then end on the opposite side of Future World — unless you want to get your frog hops in!

 - If you need a break from your face covering, EPCOT has three mask relaxation areas.
 The two outdoor locations are located in Future World East (by Test Track and Mission: SPACE) and Yorkshire County Fish Shop (U.K. pavilion).
 Akershus Royal Banquet Hall offers an indoor relaxation area.
 I think the Yorkshire County Fish Shop was my favorite out of ALL the relaxation areas at Disney World because of the beautiful waterfront views that you get when sitting right by the lagoon.

 - Instead of popping up in Mexico and Future World, Mariachi Cobre and JAMMitors have scheduled performances starting at 1:30 p.m at the America Gardens Theatre.
-The two groups switch until the last performance at 8:10 p.m. — each playing about once an hour.
+The two groups switch until the last performance of the day — each playing about once an hour.

 Are you just as hoppy as we are that A Taste of EPCOT International Food and Wine Festival coincided with the EPCOT reopening?
 If you're planning to visit EPCOT, do you have any questions for us?
 Feel free to share in the comments below.